SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Introduction

-To address these challenges in audio reasoning (Figure \ref{fig:task}), we introduce a comprehensive approach with two key components.
-First, we construct the Audio Logical Reasoning (ALR) dataset~\citep{liu2023logiqa}, containing 6,446 dual-modality samples with user content, CoT reasoning steps, final answers, and corresponding audio input/output.
-Derived from the Logi-QA 2.0-NLI dataset, ALR provides complete logical reasoning tasks with both content and response in text and audio modalities.
-Second, we propose the SoundMind algorithm, which builds upon the ALR dataset to address performance issues in long-form reasoning audio generation.
-Drawing inspiration from the Logic-RL framework \citep{xie2025logic}, SoundMind incorporates a strict format-based reward mechanism to prevent shortcut reasoning biased toward the textual modality.
+To address these challenges in audio reasoning, we introduce a comprehensive approach with two key components.
+First, we introduce SoundMind, a benchmark dataset specifically designed for the audio logical reasoning (ALR) task.
+It contains 6,446 audio–text aligned samples, each containing user content, step-by-step chain-of-thought reasoning, final answers, and the corresponding input–output speech audio (Figure \ref{fig:task}).
+Built upon the LogiQA 2.0–NLI dataset~\citep{liu2023logiqa}, SoundMind preserves the full logical structure and augments it with parallel text–audio annotations, enabling models to learn reasoning grounded in audio.
+Second, we propose SoundMind-RL, a rule-based reinforcement learning algorithm that addresses the challenges of long-form audio reasoning generation.
+Drawing inspiration from the Logic-RL framework \citep{xie2025logic}, SoundMind-RL incorporates a strict format-based reward mechanism to prevent shortcut reasoning biased toward the textual modality.
 It leverages the REINFORCE++ algorithm \citep{hu2025reinforce++} alongside the reward design principles from Deepseek-R1 for effective post-training.
-Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{ALR Dataset:} We release a high-quality dual-modality dataset containing 6,446 samples with user content, CoT reasoning, answers, and corresponding audio input/output.
-The ALR dataset includes deep reasoning annotations in both text and audio formats, providing a valuable resource for RL-based training of audio-language models. \item \textbf{SoundMind RL Algorithm:} Taking into account the unique challenges of audio reasoning generation, we design a strict format-based reward mechanism that maintains reasoning coherence across modalities.
-By combining the improved REINFORCE++ algorithm with the reward design principles of Deepseek-R1, we fine-tune Qwen2.5-Omni-7B using reinforcement learning, achieving state-of-the-art performance across three types of modality input-output combinations on the ALR test set. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{SoundMind Dataset:} We release a high-quality audio logical reasoning dataset comprising 6,446 samples with user content, CoT reasoning, answers and corresponding audio input/output.
+It provides deep reasoning annotations in both text and audio modalities, serving as a valuable resource for RL-based training and evaluation of audio–language models. \item \textbf{SoundMind-RL Algorithm:} Taking into account the unique challenges of audio reasoning generation, we design a strict format-based reward mechanism that maintains reasoning coherence across modalities.
+By combining the improved REINFORCE++ algorithm with reward design principles from DeepSeek-R1, we fine-tune Qwen2.5-Omni-7B through reinforcement learning, achieving state-of-the-art results across three input–output modality configurations on the SoundMind benchmark. \end{itemize}